YaoYinYing/nvtx-mock/README.md

 # NVTX-Mock: A Mock for NVTX on Non-CUDA Platforms

-NVTX-Mock is a Python package that enables using the NVIDIA NVTX (Naming and Visibility Toolkit) library on platforms without CUDA support, such as macOS.
+NVTX-Mock is a Python package that enables using the NVIDIA NVTX (NVIDIA Tools Extension Library) on platforms without CUDA support, such as macOS.
 It provides a mock implementation of the NVTX C headers, allowing you to develop and test your code that uses NVTX markers and ranges on these platforms.

 ## Features